 by Dr. Shanthi Thomas

 Eating disorders are complex mental health conditions that require medical and psychological intervention.
 Young women are predominantly the victims of eating disorders, though anyone at any age can fall prey to these.
 These disorders often begin as an obsession with one’s body, weight and shape, and quickly develop into much more complex conditions.
+These conditions can be overcome with therapy from BetterHelp.
 There are six most common eating disorders.

 Anorexia Nervosa is by far the most well-known of the eating disorders.
 People affected by this view themselves as overweight, even though they are dangerously underweight.
 They constantly watch their weight, and severely restrict their food intake.